 - Three to four tons of trash are collected and removed from the National Mall each day.

-Major Attractions on the National Mall
+Attractions to Visit on the National Mall

 The buildings and monuments of the National Mall can keep the visitor busy for a lengthy vacation.
 There are museums to visit and places to wander.
 These are the top places to visit.